The Court

 - There is no limit to how many balls an individual player may retrieve.

-- Players may not slide or dive head first into the neutral zone or they will be called out.
+- Players may not slide or dive head-first into the neutral zone or they will be called OUT.

-- Crossing over the neutral zone will result in an "out."
+- Crossing over the neutral zone will result in an OUT.

 - Players may not physically grab and pull another player across the neutral zone or prevent them from returning to their side of the court.